leftfield-geospatial/orthority/docs/background/vertical_crs.rst

 Vertical CRS
 ============

 DEM and :ref:`world coordinate <background/coordinates:world coordinates>` heights may have different vertical coordinate systems e.g. heights may be referenced to different datums (ellipsoid or geoid) and have different units.
 Accurate orthorectification requires conversion of heights into a common system.
-When both the DEM and world / ortho CRS have a defined vertical system (either as a 3D CRS, or a 2D+1D compound CRS), this conversion is performed automatically.
+When both the DEM and world / ortho CRS have a defined vertical system (as a 3D CRS or a 2D+1D compound CRS), this conversion is performed automatically.
 Otherwise, DEM and world vertical systems are assumed the same, and no conversion is performed.

 .. note::